 Conclusion

-If you’ve successfully followed the steps in this guide then your website will now have both Osano and Matomo working together, with Osano managing all visitor consent and the Matomo JavaScript tracker only tracking visitors who have given consent to be tracked.
+If you successfully followed the steps in this guide, then your website will have both Osano and Matomo working together.
+Osano will manage all visitor consent and the Matomo JavaScript tracker will only track visitors who have given consent.